 Our little snow globe over here is thick with fog and freezing drizzle this morning.
 Hopefully it will burn off soon.
 We have a very large space of pasture that we are fencing in.
-It has five rows of barbed wire around it, it just needs to be sectioned off from the rest of the … More Farm Days (goats, sheep, chickens, ducks, and trucks)
+It has five rows of barbed wire around it, it just needs to be sectioned off from the rest of the ten acres but this goat and sheep mama is rather paranoid.
+Coyotes!
+Lambs and goat kids escaping!
+It wouldn’t be hard.
+My old greyhound will skirt under the wires if he feels the need to run five miles.
+So pasture fencing will surround the space … Continue reading Farm Days (goats, sheep, chickens, ducks, and trucks)

 Our alpaca venture failed miserably, with a great financial loss, and two stubborn alpacas now working as lawn mowers somewhere in Limon.
 I had to give them away.
 I do love our chickens.
 I adore the ducks.
 I love goats. … Continue reading Goats 101 (becoming a goat herder)